warpstreamlabs/bento/website/docs/configuration/templating.md

 ### `tests`

 Optional unit test definitions for the template that verify certain configurations produce valid configs.
-These tests are executed with the command `benthos template lint`.
+These tests are executed with the command `bento template lint`.

 Type: list of `object`